-High risk groups: Preschool children are at greater risk of developing disease and usually have milder symptoms than the adults do.
+High RISK groups: Preschool children are at greater risk of developing disease and usually have milder symptoms than the adults do.
 Travelers to, or workers in endemic areas and care givers of the patient infected with S. Typhi are also at higher risk.
+Treatment: Suspected cases having history compatible with the case definition(s) should immediately seek medical advice from health care facilities.